Quantum representation of finite groups: Conclusion

-Moreover, we emphasize the practical significance of the quantum representation of finite groups by demonstrating its application in the gate-level implementation of an algorithm designed to solve the hidden subgroup problem.
-This unveils the potential and usefulness of our approach in addressing fundamental challenges in theoretical computer science.
-Overall, our work contributes to the understanding and advancement of the quantum representation of finite groups, offering theoretical foundations, practical implementation methods, and supporting numerical simulations.
+Moreover, we emphasize the practical significance of QRFG by demonstrating its application in the implementation of the quantum algorithm that solves HSP and in QFA.
+This reveals the potential and usefulness of our approach in addressing fundamental challenges in theoretical computer science.
+Overall, our work contributes to the understanding and advancement of the QRFG, offering theoretical foundations, practical implementation methods, and supporting numerical simulations.